AdiThakker/AdiThakker.github.io/_posts/2022-04-14-Integrate-Azure-DevOps-Pipelines-Via-Code.md

 }
 ~~~

-***NOTE: The .Net Client Libraries API use specific typed clients for accessing relevant aspects of Azure DevOps.
-This will be apparent in the snippets through this post.***
+***NOTE: The .Net Client Libraries API use specific typed HTTP clients for accessing relevant aspects of Azure DevOps.
+This will be apparent in the various snippets through this post.***

-The next step is to retrieve and update the build definition with the relevant build Task from our Task group as shown below:
+The next step is to retrieve and update the [BuildDefinition](https://docs.microsoft.com/en-us/dotnet/api/microsoft.teamfoundation.build.webapi.builddefinition?view=azure-devops-dotnet) with the relevant build Task from our Task group as shown below:

 ~~~csharp
 public static DevOpsContext GetLatestBuildDefinition(this DevOpsContext context)